$\gamma$-weakly $\theta$-up-concavity: A Unified Framework for Non-Convex Optimization Beyond DR-Submodular and OSS Functions: Introduction

 Finally, since we establish that $\gamma$-weakly $\theta$-up-concave functions are upper-linearizable, a broad range of algorithmic guarantees follow immediately from the general framework of~\cite{pedramfar2024linear}.
 In particular, their reductions imply that offline sample-complexity bounds, as well as static, dynamic, and adaptive regret guarantees in online optimization, can be obtained directly from the corresponding results for linear objectives.
 Moreover, the same framework applies across multiple feedback models, including first-order and zeroth-order oracles, bandit and semi-bandit feedback.
 This allows us to transfer a wide spectrum of algorithmic results for linear optimization to the broad family of monotone non-concave objectives studied in this work.

-Our main contributions are as follows: \begin{itemize}[leftmargin=0pt,labelindent=0pt,labelwidth=!,itemindent=6pt,align=left,itemsep=2pt,topsep=2pt,parsep=0pt] \item \textbf{A unified curvature model.} We introduce the class of $\gamma$-weakly $\theta$-up-concave functions, a first-order condition that strictly generalizes DR-submodular, one-sided smooth (OSS), and other weakly concave objectives in continuous domains.
+Our main contributions are as follows: \begin{itemize}[leftmargin=0pt,labelindent=0pt,labelwidth=!,itemindent=6pt,align=left,itemsep=2pt,topsep=2pt,parsep=0pt] \item \textbf{A unified curvature model.} We introduce the class of $\gamma$-weakly $\theta$-up-concave functions, a first-order structural condition that unifies and strictly generalizes DR-submodular, one-sided smooth (OSS), and other weakly concave objectives in continuous domains, while capturing broader non-convex objectives exhibiting behaviors such as ``accumulating-then-diminishing returns'' effects that fall outside existing models.

 \item \textbf{Upper-linearization guarantees.} We prove that every $\gamma$-weakly $\theta$-up-concave function is upper-linearizable, yielding approximation coefficients.
-The key technical novelty includes a novel application of the linearization framework where we derive an approximation coefficient that is explicitly dependent on the local query point $\x$.
-We then use the geometry of the feasible set to control and bound the approximation coefficient, in effect ensuring that the meta-algorithm runs the base algorithm over a subset where the approximation coefficient is bounded from below.
+A central challenge is that when $\theta$ becomes small near the origin, uniform approximation guarantees may degenerate.
+To address this, we develop a nonuniform linearization argument that yields local approximation coefficients depending on the query point $\x$, and then use the geometry of the feasible set to obtain global guarantees.